-You can make additional investments into the Fund at any time by submitting an additional application to the Registry.
+If you are a direct investor in the Fund, you can make additional investments into the Fund at any time by submitting an additional Application to the Registry.
 You can pay using EFT or BPay®.
-The minimum additional investment into the Fund via EFT is \$1,000 for direct investors.
+The minimum additional investment into the Fund via EFT is AUD\$1,000 for direct investors.
 There is no minimum additional investment amount for payments made via BPAY.